-The Hingston Scholarship is available to UK-born students for postgraduate master's study, commencing in 2019-20, in the area of manufacturing.
-The award is be between £5,000 and £10,000 toward tuition fees.
+The Hingston Scholarship is available to UK-born students for postgraduate master's study, in the area of manufacturing.
+The award is between £5,000 and £10,000 toward tuition fees.
 The amount will be decided by the award panel.
 Read more Read less